alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

     -DCMAKE_TOOLCHAIN_FILE=scripts/cmake/bare-metal-toolchain.cmake \
     -DUSE_CASE_BUILD=ad ..
 ```

-The images found in the _DIR folder will be picked up and automatically converted to C++ files during the CMake
+The audio flies found in the `ad_FILE_PATH` folder will be picked up and automatically converted to C++ files during the CMake
 configuration stage and then compiled into the application during the build phase for performing inference with.

 The log from the configuration stage should tell you what image directory path has been used: